Restaurant Brands International: Ownership and leadership

 3G Capital (which held a 71% majority stake in Burger King) holds a 32% stake in Restaurant Brands International.
 As of December 2024, 3G Capital holds 26% voting power in Restaurant Brands International, down from 47% in 2014.

 Berkshire Hathaway, which partially funded the merger, held a 4.8% stake in the mid to late 2010s.
 Previous Tim Hortons shareholders hold a sizeable share of the combined company.
 Until early 2019, Daniel Schwartz served as CEO of the company, with previous Tim Hortons CEO Marc Caira being vice-chairman and director.
 In January 2019, Jose Cil was named the CEO of Restaurant Brands International, and Schwartz was named the executive chairman of the company.

 In August 2020, Berkshire Hathaway disclosed that they had completely sold their stake in RBI.

-Sustainability and Ethics

-In 2023, Restaurant Brands International announced that it would source 100% cage-free eggs by 2030.